Ronmi/laogy/README.md

 - `TOTP_SECRET`: A 10 bytes, hexdecimal encoded data as secret to authenticates user with TOTP password (use with Google Authenticator).
 Leave it unset to disable.
 This takes precedence over shared password.
 - `TOTP_USER`: Username displayed in your TOTP app.
 Default to "admin".
 - `TOTP_ISSUER`: Issuer displayed in your TOTP app.
 Default to "my URL shorter".
+- `RECAPTCHA_SECRET`: Secret key of Google reCAPTCHA.
+Leave it unset to disable.

 # Shorten an url